 Most can agree that playing the basic notes in the regular head position should produce the minor pentatonic scale in both octaves with minimal shift in pitch between octaves.
-The flute should also produce the correct notes for its length, though this can take time/practice as well.
-However, most would agree that this is not only a reasonable goal but an essential one.
-Some shakuhachi, particularly antiques, may have certain notes which are supposed to be a bit flat or sharp (microntonal) compared to the standard tuning.
-For example, old tuning may have notes that are 25 to 40 cents flat and the 3rd hole is often sharp by as much as 50 cents.
-These traits can aid in the production of cross-fingered notes and make for a different microtonal mood.
-The sharp 3rd hole is often compensated for by flattening the pitch slightly.
-They should not be thought of as “out of tune” because the cfratsperson intended them to be that way.
+The flute should also produce the correct notes for its length (in tune with self), though this can take time/practice as well.
+Some shakuhachi, particularly antiques, may have certain notes which are supposed to be a bit flat or sharp (microntonal) compared to standard tuning.
+For example, old tuning (towari) may have notes that are 25 to 40 cents flat and the 3rd hole is often sharp by as 50 cents or more.
+These traits can aid in the production of cross-fingered and meri notes and make for a different microtonal mood.
+The sharp 3rd hole is often played flattened as Chi meri anyway making it less relevant for much of the old music.
+So, antiques should not be thought of as “out of tune” because the crafts-person intended them to be that way.

 “What were the pitches used in the old days/Edo period?”

 We don’t really know all of the exact microtonal pitches used throughout the Edo period since we don’t have recordings but we do have access to old instruments.
-The scale/intervals used for honkyoku and other genres of shakuhachi music is called the Insempo or In scale for short.
-Some of the notes for this scale on the shakuhachi require flattening of the pitch or meri which is very difficult.
+The scale/intervals used for honkyoku and other genres of shakuhachi music is called the In-senpo which means “dark scale”.
+The “dark” notes of this scale require flattening of the pitch or meri which is very difficult.
 Because of the difficulty in producing these pitches many shakuhachi players typically played these meri notes sharp, to various degrees, from what we consider to be the standard pitch for them today.
 For this reason, stringed instruments in an ensemble with the shakuhachi often tune to the shakuhachi player.

 “What about the pitch of meri notes?
 Should I strive for any specific pitches in my playing?”